-In 1999 Dr. David LeGoff, a US pediatric neuropsychologist, discovered block-play therapy (oftentimes referred to as Lego Therapy) by pure happenstance.
+In 1999 Dr. David LeGoff, a US pediatric neuropsychologist, discovered block-play therapy by pure happenstance.
 Two of LeGoff’s patients, both eight-year-old boys with Asperger’s syndrome, were found excitedly playing together with building toys in the waiting room of LeGoff’s office.
 It was very uncharacteristic for the boys to be playing together since both children struggled with social interactions of any kind.

 The doctor invited both boys into his office and watched in awe as they worked to together to create.
 Building toys allowed them to share, bond, take turns, resolve conflicts, and most importantly: become friends.
 When asked if they would like to continue to have their sessions together, the boys agreed they would, as long as they could play with blocks.
 Other children were invited to join Block Club and within a few weeks, seven children were participating.
 LeGoff found that Block Club led to a significant improvement in the children's social skills and overall behaviors.